qgis/QGIS-Documentation/docs/user_manual/expressions/functions_list.rst

    (for polygon features only).
 The exterior ring has a value of 0."
-   "grid_axis", "The current grid annotation axis (eg, 'x' for longitude, 'y' for latitude)" "grid_number", "The current grid annotation value" "id |328|", "The ID of the current feature being evaluated" "item_id", "The layout item user ID (not necessarily unique)" "item_uuid", "The layout item unique ID"
+   "grid_axis", "The current grid annotation axis (eg, 'x' for longitude, 'y' for latitude)" "grid_number", "The current grid annotation value" "id", "The ID of the current feature being evaluated" "item_id", "The layout item user ID (not necessarily unique)" "item_uuid", "The layout item unique ID"
    "layer", "The current layer"